theREALdebater/eclat/doc/intro/future.md

 Ithaca is based on the concept of the 'persistent object', which is an Ada object that is referenced by an object of a custom access type (named `Persistent_Access`).

-Persistent objects must be of a type that can be serialised (using the attributes `Output` and `Input`), and this is how the objects are written into the database and read out of it.
+Persistent objects must be of a type that can be serialised (using the properties `Output` and `Input`), and this is how the objects are written into the database and read out of it.

 Caching of objects in memory, and flushing of new and dirty objects back into the database, is